ChromaticHQ/.github/.github/ISSUE_TEMPLATE/launch.md

 - [ ] Verify that the web server instance size is large enough.
 - [ ] Verify that HTTP/2 is enabled.
 - [ ] Configure redirects from `www` to the base URL (or vice-versa).
+- [ ] Create and test redirect rules.
-- [ ] Verify that redirects are working correctly.
+- [ ] Create and test reverse-proxy rules.
 - [ ] Verify that asset compression is enabled.

 ## Infrastructure
-- [ ] Setup database backups.
+- [ ] Setup database backups in consultation with the devops team.
-- [ ] Create Jenkins production cache clear job
+- [ ] Create Jenkins production cache clear job if applicable.
 - [ ] Verify that Drupal's `settings.php` and `services.yml` files have the
       correct read-only permissions.
 - [ ] Confirm syslog visibility and connectivity with external tools.